christianriccio/SignAILyzer/README.md

 - to retake another picture if not satisied;
 - classify the signal identified.

 The results of the classification will appear immediatly with the taken picture the name of the signal which the ML model predict and a description of it.
-Then, is possible to click a play button and the text will be automatically red from the iphone to the user.
+Then, is possible to click a play button and the text will be automatically read from the iphone to the user: this to hel people with visual impairments or maybe help tourists in better understanding signals of a visited country.
+Think also at someone who wants to refresh his/her knowledge about them or simply helping guys attending the driving school :D.

 The app does not require any internet connection to work and it only weights 4.2 Mb.